ECCCO-mission/overlappogram/README.md

 ## Install

-`pip install overlappogram` or clone the repository and install manually
+`pip install overlappogram` or clone the repository and install manually.

 ## How to Use